John Fetterman: Health

-According to Fetterman's chief of staff, Adam Jentleson, Fetterman has struggled with depression throughout his life.

-In 2017, Fetterman's feet suddenly began to swell and he was subsequently hospitalized for testing.
-At that time, he was diagnosed by cardiologist Ramesh Chandra with "atrial fibrillation, an irregular heart rhythm, along with a decreased heart pump", although this diagnosis was not known publicly until Fetterman's stroke in May 2022.

-In 2018, Fetterman spoke publicly about his substantial weight loss.
+According to Fetterman's former chief of staff Adam Jentleson, Fetterman has struggled with depression throughout his life.
+In 2017, Fetterman's feet suddenly began to swell and he was hospitalized for testing.
+At that time, cardiologist Ramesh Chandra diagnosed Fetterman with "atrial fibrillation, an irregular heart rhythm, along with a decreased heart pump", although this diagnosis was not known publicly until Fetterman's stroke in May 2022.
+In 2018, Fetterman spoke publicly about his substantial weight loss, which he attributed to having adopted a healthier diet.
 Fetterman, who is 6 ft 8 in tall, had weighed more than 400 lb before losing approximately 150 lb.
 On June 4, 2019, The Philadelphia Inquirer reported that Fetterman "collapsed" while presiding over the State Senate; he became wobbly and grabbed the lectern to prevent himself from falling over, and a member of the Capitol's nursing staff came to examine him.
 Afterward, Fetterman's spokesperson said he had become overheated and was "back to normal".

 On May 13, 2022, Fetterman had an ischemic stroke and was hospitalized.
 The stroke was induced by a clot caused by atrial fibrillation (irregular heart rhythm).
 Because Fetterman also had cardiomyopathy, his doctors implanted a pacemaker and defibrillator.
 He was discharged from the hospital on May 22, 2022.
 In an early June 2022 letter, Chandra wrote that Fetterman was "well compensated and stable" and that "If he takes his medications, eats healthy and exercises, he'll be fine."
 His doctors reported that Fetterman did not sustain cognitive damage, and that they expected a full recovery.
 Fetterman expressed regret for having ignored his health; after the 2017 diagnosis with atrial fibrillation, he did not see a doctor for five years and did not continue medications.

 In an October 2022 letter providing a medical update, Fetterman's primary care physician said that he "spoke intelligently without cognitive deficits" during examination and had significantly improved communication compared to his first visit with the doctor.
 Fetterman's stroke left him with symptoms of an auditory processing disorder, and he uses closed captioning as an aid to read speech in real time.
 The physician noted that Fetterman regularly attends speech therapy, routinely exercises, takes appropriate heart medications, and "has no work restrictions and can work full duty in public office."